oneeve8/kobble-data/content/How to Pray the Rosary.md

 2. Say the "Apostles' Creed"
 3. On the 1st bead from the crucifix, say one "Our Father"
 4. On the 2nd, 3rd and 4th beads, say the "Hail Mary"
-5. Sayone "glory Be to the Father"
+5. Say one "glory Be to the Father"
 For each of the 5 decades:
+Announce the Mystery.
+On the
 6. Say ten "Hail Marys," one for each small bead of the decade while meditating on the Mystery.
 7.
 :::